Combine Actuals and Plan

 In this article

-You might prepare the budget per month and organizational level (i.e. Business Units or similar) but in the Actuals, you also have daily data per Client, product, salesperson, etc. In order to set up a proper data model (see this article to learn more about the star schema), it's best to combine Actuals and Plan data into one table.
+You might prepare the budget per month and organizational level (i.e. Business Units or similar) but in the Actuals, you also have daily data per Client, product, salesperson, etc. In order to set up a proper data model (learn more about the star schema), it's best to combine Actuals and Plan data into one table.

 As always, there are different ways to do this.
 In this article, we will focus on two different ways.
 One way is to physically combine the tables into one and the second is to combine the tables using the DAX function TREATAS.